solo-io/gloo/docs/content/contributing/developers/_index.md

 ---
-title: "Contributor Guide"
+title: Developers
+menuTitle: Developers
+description: Ways to contribute to Gloo.
-weight: 20
+weight: 10
 ---

 Excited about Gloo and want to help make it better?